RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 As we can see from the screenshot above, the original column names are very complicated.
 In order to easily refer to each column later in the data analysis process, I decided to replace the header in a dataframe using numerical values with a prefix of “Q”.

-In the following screenshot, you can see that I imported two datasets from two surveys that share the same question and merged them together into one dataframe.
+In the following screenshot, you can see that I imported two datasets from two surveys that share the same question and merged them into one dataframe.

 ![alt_text](/assets/1_5.png "read_surveymonkey_data_without_header"){:width="80%"}